Darkboy17/fyle-internship-challenge-23/README.md

 -   You have installed Node.js (version 14 or later)
 -   You have installed Angular CLI (version 11 or later)
--   You have a GitHub account for API access
+-   You have a GitHub account for API access or known Github account names like 'papajohn'

 ## Installation